 Taking this medication will not prevent you from passing HIV to other people.
-Avoid having unprotected sex or sharing razors or toothbrushes.
+Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Emtricitabine and tenofovir side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-This medication may cause lactic acidosis (a build-up of lactic acid in the body, which can be fatal).
-Lactic acidosis can start slowly and get worse over time.
-Get emergency medical help if you have even mild symptoms of lactic acidosis, such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, vomiting, fast or uneven heart rate, or feeling very weak or tired.
+Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
+Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, irregular heart rate, dizziness, or feeling very weak or tired.

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

-severe lower back pain, loss of bladder or bowel control;
+trouble speaking or swallowing, severe lower back pain, loss of bladder or bowel control; or

-Less serious side effects may include:
+Common side effects may include:

-headache, dizziness, depressed mood;
+headache, dizziness, feeling depressed or tired;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Truvada side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect emtricitabine and tenofovir?

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 8.01.
-Revision Date: 2012-08-14, 11:01:15 PM.
+Copyright 1996-2018 Cerner Multum, Inc. Version: 11.01.